top of page

 For there’d be no 'time for bed.'

-Then you could play for evermore -
+Then we could play for evermore - -

 Oh, much more fun instead.

-Christmas presents, lots of food
+Birthday presents, lots of fun

-And so much time to play.
+And lots of games to play.

 Then all day long we’d watch TV